This page was last updated: 15th November 2024

 The first loss in front line service was on November 25th, 1915, when 109209, Pte John Balmer, was killed whilst setting up a machine gun in trench 131, on the Messines Road, near to Hill 63, Ploegsteert, Belgium.
 As the first he was buried with ceremony on the 26th (this is the date cited for his loss in his full service file), originally in the Rosenberg Chateau Military Cemetery, and then he was finally laid to rest in the Berks Cemetery Extension, Comines-Warneton, Hainaut, Belgium.

-That many suffered in the decades that followed is known, and many would have passed away due to complications from wounds received whilst in service, so no attempt is made here to try to quantify who the last was.
+That many suffered in the decades that followed is known, and many would have passed away due to complications from wounds received whilst in service, so no attempt can made on numbers here.
 We owe them all respect and due acknowledgement for what they did and for all that they endured at the time and in the years that followed.

 Wounding

-** The man with most recorded woundings was 636593, L/Cpl Randall Brant, with four attributed to him between April 1917 and September 1918.
-The first of these was a self-inflicted gunshot wound to the left foot, which earned him 42 days Field Punishment No. 1. (placed in handcuffs or fetters and tied to a fence or other object for up to two hours a day).
-However, L/Cpl Brant was subsequently wounded on October 27th, 1917, by a gunshot wound (GSW) to the scalp, and twice by gas on August 25th and September 18th, 1918.
+*The most recorded woundings was four attributed to a Lance-Corporal between April 1917 and September 1918.
+However, the first of these was found to be a self-inflicted gunshot wound to the left foot, which earned him 42 days Field Punishment No. 1 (placed in handcuffs or fetters and tied to a fence or other object for up to two hours a day).
+This has not been included in the wounding statistics, being attributed to his own actions and not that of the enemy.
+However, the L/Cpl was subsequently wounded on October 27th, 1917, by a gunshot wound (GSW) to the scalp, and twice by gas on August 25th and September 18th, 1918.

-The last to be wounded were on November 10th 1918, when Pte Roy McGill was gassed, and on November 11th 1918, of all days, with 3232136 Pte George Doherty receiving a shrapnel wound to the right forearm.
+The last to be wounded were on November 10th 1918, when Pte Roy McGill was gassed, and on November 11th 1918, of all days, with 3232136 Pte George Doherty receiving a shrapnel wound to the right forearm before ceasefire came into play.

 P.O.W.